Progress studies

 Interested in working on this research direction?
 Apply for our coaching

-This profile is tailored towards students studying economics and sociology, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.
+This profile is tailored towards students studying economics, history, law and sociology, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.

 Why is this a pressing problem?

-Progress Studies is a fairly new field proposed by Tyler Cowen and Patrick Collison to investigate how successful ‘people, organisations, institutions, policies and cultures’ have previously arisen and develop our understanding of how to increase positive progress in the future.
+Progress Studies is a fairly new field popularised by Tyler Cowen and Patrick Collison.
+It is focused on the question of how successful ‘people, organisations, institutions, policies and cultures’ have previously arisen and how to increase positive progress in the future.

 Economic growth also appears to be a highly effective way of improving human wellbeing and reducing poverty.
 It could be useful to investigate the causes of economic growth and further explore its relationship with wellbeing.
 This 80000 Hours podcast interview with Tyler Cowen explores this in more detail.

-Although Progress Studies tends to focus most on understanding scientific and technological progress and economic growth, one of the leading figures in the field, Jason Crawford, advocates here for the importance of taking a big picture perspective that includes moral and social changes when exploring the causes and nature of progress.
-Because of this broad scope, while this profile focuses on scientific and technological progress and economic growth, our profiles on moral circle expansion and improving institutional decision making are also relevant to progress studies.
+Although Progress Studies tends to focus most on understanding scientific and technological progress and economic growth, one of the leading figures in the field, Jason Crawford, advocates here for the importance of taking a big-picture perspective that includes moral and social changes when exploring the causes and nature of progress.
+Because of this broad scope, while this profile focuses on scientific and technological progress and economic growth, our profiles on moral circle expansion, understanding the impact of social movements and improving institutional decision making are also relevant to progress studies.

 Explore existing research